hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

         }
 ```

-Web server is configured to connect to the backends on port 80.
+The web server is configured to connect to the backends on port 80.
 Let's see if we can change the `default.conf`.

 ```bash
 admin@i-03fc55a1924a48445:~$ docker inspect nginx | jq .[0].Mounts